aspose-cells/Aspose.Cells-Doc-md/german/net/getting-started/how-to-run-aspose-cells-for-net6/_index.de.md

 ENTRYPOINT ["dotnet", "Ubuntu_Docker.dll"]
 {{< /highlight >}}

-###  Beispiel-Dockerdatei für Alpine
+### Beispiel Dockerfile für Alpine

-1. Fügen Sie die nuget-Pakete „SkiaSharp.NativeAssets.Linux 2.88.6“ zu Ihrem .net6-Projekt hinzu.
+1. Fügen Sie die NuGet-Pakete "SkiaSharp.NativeAssets.Linux 2.88.6" Ihrem .NET6-Projekt hinzu.

-2. Verwenden Sie die folgende Docker-Datei:
+2. Verwenden Sie das folgende Dockerfile:
-{{< highlight "plain" >}}
+{{< highlight plain >}}
-# Alpine 3.16
+#Alpine 3.16
 FROM mcr.microsoft.com/dotnet/runtime:6.0-alpine3.16 AS base WORKDIR /app

 # add "fontconfig" package if using "SkiaSharp.NativeAssets.Linux" in your project
 # Or you need to use "SkiaSharp.NativeAssets.Linux.NoDependencies" in your project
 RUN apk update && apk add fontconfig

 # Copy fonts from local to docker
 # For example, put a "fonts" folder in your project folder, and put the font files in it,
 # then, use the following line:
 COPY fonts/ /usr/share/fonts

 FROM mcr.microsoft.com/dotnet/sdk:6.0-alpine3.16 AS build